openstreetmap-ng/openstreetmap-ng/ANNOUNCEMENT.md

 ## Migration Plan

 OpenStreetMap-NG is designed with a smooth migration process from the ground up.
 To ensure a seamless transition, I recommend initially deploying the new system on OpenStreetMap's development server.
-This allows for thorough testing and validation of all migration procedures before they're executed on the production environmen
+This allows for thorough testing and validation of all migration procedures before they're executed on the production environment.

 The primary task for migration involves the database.
 Backend structures in OpenStreetMap-NG closely resemble those in the original system, often requiring only field renaming for compatibility.
 Data is fetched from the original database using simple SQL SELECT statements, processed minimally within a migration script, and then uploaded to the new database.
 Given the similarity in database structures, this data migration step is easy to execute.